matspark1/n320-final-project/readme.md

    - Overview of the site, featured jobs, and navigation links.

 2. **Job Listings**
    - Browse all odd jobs.
-Includes filters by category or salary range.

 3. **Job Details Page**
-   - Full details for each job, including description, salary, skills, and category.
+   - Full details for each job.

 4. **Add a Job**
    - Form to submit a new odd job.
-Includes title, description, salary, skills, and category.

 5. **Edit/Delete Job**
    - Edit or remove existing jobs.

 6. **Job Postings**
-   - Users can post their own job listings based on available job types and add location info.
+   - Users can post their own job listings.

 7. **Salary Comparison Tool**
-   - Compare average salaries for odd jobs by region using an interactive chart or calculator.
+   - Compare average salaries for odd jobs.

 8. **PDF Generator**
    - Export a printable PDF with selected job details, salary info, and skills.